rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 IITs that getting a student who would work in the faculty member's area of interest is impossible.
 So, all the faculty members now work in AI/ML and
 Data Sciences.
 It kills quality research.
 Only B-grade research gets reported.
 I don't know who to blame for it.
 Beyond C.S.E., research in sciences at IITs is no better.
 I remember traveling in the company of a well-known professor in chemistry who bored me all the way, and 1/6 of the whole day (4 hours) on politics denied him an S.S.B. award.
 So, I agree with the description circulating about a typical Science faculty member at older IITs.
 However, my experience with collaborative research with scientists in U.S. universities, Europe and Oceania tell me the problem is not typical for India or IITs.
 Sometime back in an earlier blog, I referred to a movie called
-P.H.D.
-(Pile Higher and Deeper).
-It sums up the life of a typical research student in an American University.
+[P.H.D.
+(Pile Higher and Deeper)](https://www.youtube.com/watch?v=uMFKu8ies0c).
+It sums up the life of a typical research student in an
+American University.
 So, to say that the U.S. universities are better is a myth.
 No one looks at the root cause; if you decide to pursue a Ph.
 D at IITs, you have chosen to do so.
 Cribbing about it only reflects your frustration.
 Any system has its fair share of good and bad.
-Percentage-wise, there are also as many good souls at older I.I.Ts as at U.S. universities.
+Percentage-wise, there are also as many good souls at older IITs as at U.S. universities.
 Finding a good supervisor is a mature well-reasoned choice rather than swimming along with a bandwagon.
 The blame squarely lies on the concerned student.
 It is like the wretched politicians we vote for.
 People deserve the leader they vote for.